ksctl/docs/content/en/docs/roadmap.md

 - add initial production ready for service mesh (istio)
 - add support for Kubernetes migration like moving from one cloud provider to another
 - add support Kubernetes Backup
+- open telemetry support will lead to better observability by combining logs, metrics, and traces in one place and some amazing tools we can use to make the detection amazing with Alerting, suggestions, ... from errors to suggestions based on some patterns